luismts/100-days-of-blockchain-code/README.md

 **Today's Progress**: Continued reading article series about the ERC721 standard

 **Thoughts**: Learned about the Metadata and Enumerable extensions.
-Before reading the artlces I didn't even know what extensions meant in the context of Solidity developement.
+Before reading the articles, I didn't even know what extensions meant in the context of Solidity development.
 It turns out you can extend your contract on these extensions on top of the already extended ERC721 token standard.
-This will provided you which some extra functions.
+This will provide you which some extra functions.

  **Reference(s)**:
  * [Part 4](https://medium.com/coinmonks/jumping-into-solidity-the-erc721-standard-part-4-ad21e3a5d9c)